scvalex/ltc/docs/final.md

 associates the key in its first argument with the value in its second argument; `sadd` adds its second argument to the set keyed by its first argument.
-Note that the key "user:1:name" is just string; the logic that it means "the field name of user 1" is handled solely by the application logic.
+Note that the key "user:1:name" is just string; the logic that it means "the field 'name' of user 1" is handled solely by the application logic.
 The resulting data store looks like this:

 \begin{center}